 It’s possible those extra batteries, band-aids, and flashlights are taking up space you’d rather use for something else.
 But the thing about emergencies is that you don’t know when they’ll happen.
 Use a box or tote to consolidate your emergency supplies, but don’t ever get rid of them.

 In the process of getting your house ready for the nicer weather, what you keep is just as important as what you toss out.
 Follow these tips to be sure you don’t mistakenly get rid of something you’ll later regret.
-And don’t forget, in the process of organizing and properly disposing of recyclable and reusable items, you’re taking care of the planet too.
+And don’t forget, in the process of organizing and adequately disposing of recyclable and reusable items, you’re taking care of the planet too.